No Sell Out: Release and reception

 Some were initially perturbed by the idea of a white musician using the words of an African-American activist in a popular music song.
+Others objected to the use of Malcolm X's words in popular music, with Jim Gates, vice president of operations at WESL in East St. Louis, Illinois, telling Billboard that he thought that "Malcolm would never have approved of putting himself in a dance music context in lounges, taverns, discos, and rock and soul stations."
 LeBlanc, who hadn't considered the response his music would generate, said, "I got press calling me from all over the world, all pissed off, I thought 'OK, maybe this was a little bit cutting edge!"
 However, some realized the musical and political importance of LeBlanc's composition and the song received acclaim in underground circles.
 Betty Shabazz, an American civil rights advocate and Malcolm X's widow, was aware of her husband's rising influence on members of the hip hop community and sanctioned the use of Malcolm's speech.
 Her preface to the piece, which appears the vinyl's jacket:

+Nelson George, writing in Billboard, commented, "Tommy Boy Records should be saluted for releasing a most historic and memorable record about Malcolm X. ...
+[T]his writer hopes it reaches a wide audience.
+LeBlanc has done an amazing job of capturing the essence of Malcolm X's intellectual street raps, bringing this messenger's message to a new generation of listeners."

-After the single's release, Sugar Hill Records took Tommy Boy Records to court for infringement, claiming the record company profited from voice samples that belonged to them.
-It was re-issued a year later as a tribute to the UK miners' strike of 1984 and 1985.
+After the single's release, Sugar Hill Records sued Tommy Boy Records for infringement, claiming the record company profited from voice samples that belonged to them.
+A temporary restraining order prevented Tommy Boy from marketing the single until the two record companies reached a settlement in which Tommy Boy agreed to pay Sugar Hill a percentage of sales revenue from the record.

 The single was a hit in the club scene and received airplay in the UK.
 People magazine described the piece as "nothing if not provocative" that "succeed[s] in reminding the listener of the challenging directness of Malcolm's rhetoric."
 British music magazines Sounds, Melody Maker and the New Musical Express made "No Sell Out" their "Single of the Week" and ran terse summaries of Malcolm X's political career alongside their review.
 Jon Savage of New Society commented that "rarely has a record so united the pop press", further commenting that "this extraordinary record has redefined dance forms in the way that Grandmaster Flash's Wheels of Steel did two years ago, taking the cut-ups of current New York styles to one logical conclusion".

+The single was re-issued a year later as a tribute to the UK miners' strike of 1984 and 1985.